 And I remembered that, several years before I had my kids, I had improvised my own New Year’s Eve ritual.
 I … Continue reading

-I was a huge fan of The X-Files, and one of the show’s catch phrases was “I want to believe.”
+I was a huge fan of The X-Files in the 1990s, and one of the show’s catch phrases was “I want to believe.”
 I had no idea how that phrase would eventually come home to roost.